Configuration of the nf-co2footprint plugin

 Info

-If you still want to estimate your CO₂ footprint on the cloud, you can manually provide:
+To improve the estimate of your CO₂ footprint on the cloud, you are encouraged to manually provide:

 'DE'